Naked YogaSpark: Islington

 Naked yoga for men: Central/Northern London.
 In association with Naturist London.

 The ideal class if you’re taking up yoga as a new year resolution: designed especially for guys who are new to yoga or have limited experience of it.

 This is a slow, gentle, nurturing class that offers a solid grounding in the practice and philosophy of yoga.
 We’ll work on basic poses and techniques, keeping in mind safety, spirit and fun.
 The aim is to spark an interest in (maybe even a love of) yoga that will carry students through to the huge variety of benefits this system of movement and mindfulness can offer.

 When?
-The first Monday of each month.
+Most Mondays.
 Please arrive at 7pm to undress.
 Class will run from 7.15 to 8.45 (90 minutes).
 Please be prompt, as late-comers disrupt the class for everyone else.

 Where?
 Studio H, Urdang 2, 259–263 Goswell Road, Islington, London EC1V 7AH,